Aly-Hissam1/Virulence-Factors-Identification/README.md

 # Virulence-Factors-Identification

-Hello and thank you for visiting my pipeline for Campylobacter jejuni virulence factor identification.
+Hello and thank you for visiting my pipeline for virulence factor identification.
 This readme file provides a step-by-step guide to reproduce the work conducted in the study.

 At first you should download some bacterial comlpete genomes to extract the virulence factors from them.